Peer-reviewed veterinary case report

 Plain-English summary

-An 8-year-old male pointer was brought to the vet because he was very tired and had low levels of a protein called albumin in his blood.
-An ultrasound of his abdomen showed that both of his adrenal glands, which help regulate various body functions, were thinner than normal.
-After performing a specific test, the vet diagnosed him with atypical hypoadrenocorticism, a condition where the adrenal glands don't produce enough hormones, but without the usual electrolyte imbalances.
-He was treated with a low dose of prednisolone, a type of steroid, which helped improve his condition and normalized his blood tests.
-Unfortunately, the dog passed away 818 days later, and an autopsy revealed some damage to parts of his adrenal glands, but one area remained mostly normal.
+An 8-year-old male pointer was brought to the vet because he was lethargic and had low protein levels in his blood.
+An ultrasound showed that both of his adrenal glands were smaller than normal.
+After running some tests, the vet diagnosed him with atypical hypoadrenocorticism (a condition affecting hormone production) and started treatment with low-dose prednisolone, which helped improve his overall health and normalized his blood tests.
+Unfortunately, the dog passed away 818 days later, but an autopsy revealed that while some parts of his adrenal glands were damaged, one area remained mostly normal.

 Abstract